josephberger/PanOS-Master-Tshoot/README.md

 ## MT-CLI Command-Line Options

-Here are the available command-line options for `mt-cli.py`:
+Here are the available command-line options for `mt-cli.py` (use --help for each command to see more details):

+- `add`: Add a Panorama or NGFW to the database.
+- `delete`: Delete a Panorama or NGFW from the database.
-- `-i` or `--import-ngfws`: Import Panorama NGFWs (run before anything else).
+- `import`: Import NGFWs connected to Panorama (run this before other operations if using Panorama).
-- `-r` or `--refresh`: Refresh the database (use `--ngfw` to select a single NGFW)
-- `-s` or `--show`: Choose what to 'show' on demand.
-Options include:
-  - `routes`: Show routes (with optional filters for virtual router, NGFW, destination, and flags).
-    - `--dst`: Destination filter for routes.
-    - `--flag`: Comma-separated flags for routes.
-  - `interfaces`: Print interfaces (with optional filters for virtual router and NGFW).
-  - `vrs`: Print virtual routers (with an optional filter for NGFW).
-  - `ngfws`: Print NGFWs (with an optional filter for Panorama).
-  - `pan`: Print Panorama devices.
-  - `lldp`: Show LLDP neighbors.
-  - `bgp-peers`: Show BGP peers (with optional filters for NGFW and virtual router).
+- `refresh`: Refresh NGFW information (use with optional filters).
+- `show`: Display routes, virtual routers, interfaces, NGFWs, Panorama details, LLDP neighbors, BGP peers, and inventory.
-- `-f` or `--fib-lookup`: Perform FIB Lookup (requires specifying an IP address).
+- `fib`: Perform FIB Lookup for an IPv4 address.
-- `--ha-status`: Update HA (High Availability) status for NGFWs and Panorama.
+- `update-ha`: Update HA (High Availability) status.
-- `--vr`: Virtual Router filter in various commands.
-- `--ngfw`: NGFW filter for various commands.
-- `--pan`: Panorama filter for various commands.
-- `--on-demand`: Get the infomration directly from the device vs database (runs commands on the firewall for some show commands and fib lookup)

 ## MT-CLI Examples